 7. It’s possible to forgive them without cheating back

-Whether you’re trying to figure out how to treat an ex that cheated on you or if revenge cheating is up your alley, let some time pass and think about it in a calm state of mind.
+Whether you’re trying to figure out how to treat an ex that cheated on you or how to get back at someone for cheating, or if cheating out of spite is right up your alley, let some time pass and think about it in a calm state of mind.
+Is it worth it?
+Is revenge ever justified?
 Once the anger subsides, your thought process is probably going to change a little.
 Hopefully, you now have a better idea of what to do going forward.

-Taking revenge on a partner who cheated on you may not be the best strategy for conflict resolution.
+Cheating for revenge is a bad idea!
+Taking the ultimate revenge on a partner who cheated on you by engaging in nuclear revenge cheating may not be the best strategy for conflict resolution.
 You may just end up worsening the trust issues, you may even feel worse about yourself and things may become irreparable.
 Instead, try to seek the help of a professional therapist to understand why the infidelity took place.